-Read about relative clauses below.
+Read about relative clauses (also called 'restrictive relative clauses') below.
 Then, when you are ready, try these relative clauses practice exercises.

 Using defining relative clauses

 These work a bit like adjectives - they are used to give information about a person, place or thing.
 The information is necessary - without this information we don't know what you are talking about.
 Use relative clauses after the thing you are defining - here the man:

 I hate the man who's talking to Sarah.

 The man who's talking to Sarah is so annoying!

 For things we say that (which is also possible) and for people we say who or that.
 For places, we say where and for possessions (e.g. my car, his brother) we say whose + noun.

 I like the dress that your sister's wearing.

 I like the man who's talking to your sister.

 I like the shop where you bought that dress.